HarshalSawale4/Smart-Text-Editor-mini-project-/README.md

 - 🔢 Real-time word counter
 - 💾 Download your notes as a `.txt` file
 - ⚡ Responsive and modern UI
-- 🔐 No backend required — fully client-side

 ## 📸 Screenshots